nandorojo/moti/docs/docs/installation.md

 ## Install Reanimated 2

 Moti requires that you install `react-native-reanimated`.

-The minimum version of Reanimated it's been tested on is `2.0.0-rc.0`.
+Moti `0.8.x` and higher requires at least Reanimated v2 stable (`2.0.0` or higher).
+This version is compatible with Expo starting SDK 41.

+If you haven't upgraded Reanimated past `2.0.0-rc.0`, you can also use Moti `0.7.x`.
+However, I recommend upgrading to get the latest features/fixes.

 ### If you're using Expo

 Please follow the [Expo instructions](https://docs.expo.io/versions/latest/sdk/reanimated/#experimental-support-for-v2) for installing `react-native-reanimated` v2.

-You'll need at least [Expo SDK 40](https://docs.expo.io/workflow/upgrading-expo-sdk-walkthrough/).
+You'll need at least [Expo SDK 40](https://docs.expo.io/workflow/upgrading-expo-sdk-walkthrough/), but I recommend using SDK 41.

 ### If you aren't using Expo